The Justice Engine: Crime and Justice in 2184

 Kaine's Principles

-• Exile, not violence.
+- Exile, not violence.
 The worst punishment isn't physical.
-It's being cut off from Viktor's network—losing access to every supply line, every relationship, every favor that makes survival possible.
+It's being cut off from Viktor's network—losing every supply line, every relationship, every favor that makes survival in the Dregs possible.

 What Makes It Work

 Viktor's authority rests on fifty years of consistent judgment.
-Everyone in the Dregs—from Patch at The Cathodics to El Money's G Nook network to the salvage crews in Sump Row—accepts his rulings because the alternative is chaos.
+Everyone in The Deep Dregs—from Patch at The Cathodics to El Money's network to the salvage crews in Sump Row—accepts his rulings because the alternative is chaos.

 He's not fair.
 He's necessary.